EverettCooley/Minesweeper/README.md

 # Minesweeper

-Simple game of minesweeper.
+Recreation of Minesweeper.
 Reveal all the hidden squares while avoiding the bombs.

 <img width="442" alt="Screen Shot 2022-01-04 at 1 14 05 AM" src="https://user-images.githubusercontent.com/39889137/148036766-753d5e9c-f5df-41e1-9891-71a905c4a540.png">